zzz6519003/BestPractice-of-Life/README.md

 BestPractice-of-Life
 ====================

-- Be a little open, it will give you some luck.
+- Be a little open, it will give you luck.
 - Play social network, make friends and find guys who share same interests with you.
 - Be versatile. listening to music, playing basketball helps me through a tough time.